-As technology changes, we are seeing higher rack densities, often times exceeding 20kW per rack.
-Critical spaces are being retrofitted to support these new technologies bringing about new challenges in keeping operating temperatures manageable.
-Reduce the risk of unnecessary downtime with these rack based airflow management optimization methods.
+Critical spaces are being retrofitted to support new technologies bringing about new challenges in keeping operating temperatures manageable.
+An inefficient data center can cost a company twice the amount of buying and running the hardware found within it.
+The cooling budget can eat up 24 percent of a data center budget.
+Reduce the risk of unnecessary downtime with these airflow management optimization methods.

 Containment eliminates mixing hot and cold air in data center environments to maximize energy efficiency and lower operating costs.
 Cold aisle containment confines cold air supply, eliminating hot spots while, hot aisle containment guides hot exhaust airflow back to the AC return.
 Learn more about obstacles in data center containment here.